 Associate Dean for Research

-Professor Mohammed received the master’s and doctoral degrees in electrical engineering from Virginia Tech, Blacksburg, VA, USA, in 1981 and 1983, respectively.
-His bachelor’s degree in electrical engineering with distinction and honor from Zagazig University, Egypt, 1977.
+Professor Mohammed received master’s and doctoral degrees in electrical engineering from Virginia Tech, Blacksburg, VA, USA, in 1981 and 1983, respectively.
+His bachelor’s degree in electrical engineering with distinction and honors from Zagazig University, Egypt, in 1977.